bcgov/devhub-app-web/app-web/src/messages/about.md

 author: Patrick Simonian
 description: About Messages Folder
 ---
+# THIS IS BEING DEPRECATED.
+PLEASE DO NOT UTILIZE
 ## Messages

 As a best practice all content will be migrated into localized objects.
 This will allow for easy